See Report #1 for diet and experiment design.

 Below are graphs of my weight and waistline over this first four-week period, as well as the results of blood and urine ketone measurements.

-The effects of optimal ketosis
+The effects of higher ketone levels/h3>

 Although happy with my weight before this experiment, I’ve become noticeably leaner: -4kgs (9 pounds) and -6cm (2,5 inches) around the waist.
 This, of course, in complete absence of hunger – in fact, I’ve seldom felt so constantly sated.
 Food is tasty to eat at mealtimes, but I can skip a meal without even blinking.